Rino Gaetano: Final albums

+Encouraged by record producers to produce new songs, Rino Gaetano travelled to the island of Stromboli in search of inspiration, then on 23 February 1979 he flew to Mexico City where he recorded his new album.

 1979 sees the release of Gaetano's fifth studio album, Resta vile maschio, dove vai? and his first with RCA.
+The album contains the first and only song in Gaetano's entire discography not written entirely by him: the lyrics of the title track were written by Mogol, after a meeting between him and the singer-songwriter.
+Despite the promotion, the LP did not achieve the hoped-for success and did not sell more than 200,000 copies.
+Gaetano attributed the album's lack of success to his decision to experiment with Latin American sounds, which were very popular at the time, in response to the crisis in singer-songwriter music (similar sounds had been included by another RCA singer-songwriter, Claudio Baglioni, in the album Solo).
+Critics, on the other hand, blamed his lack of inspiration.

+Rino's performances had changed considerably since his early days: the singer had a much larger following and the stage design was now planned down to the smallest detail.

-Rino took part in his first Festivalbar and then, in October, he attended the Discoestate in Rieti.
+Gaetano took part in his first Festivalbar and then, in October, he attended the Discoestate in Rieti.
 On this occasion, in protest at having to sing along to playback, when the music starts, instead of pretending to sing, he decides to act indifferent and smokes a cigarette.

+During this period, Gaetano purchased a house in Mentana, near Rome, likely in anticipation of a future marriage to his fiancée Amelia.

-Also in 1979, during a concert on the beach in Capocotta (in fact also mentioned in the lyrics), before singing Nuntereggae più, Gaetano is said:
+Also in 1979, during a concert on the beach in Capocotta (in fact also mentioned in the lyrics), before singing Nuntereggae più, Gaetano said:

-"There's someone who wants to put a gag on me!
+There's someone who wants to put a gag on me!
 I do not fear them!
 They will not succeed!
 I feel that, in the future, my songs will be sung by future generations, that, thanks to mass communication, they will understand what I mean tonight!
 They will understand and open their eyes, rather than having them full of salt!
-And you wonder what happened on the beach Capocotta."
+And you wonder what happened on the beach Capocotta.

 Gaetano was referring to the murder of Wilma Montesi.